 In conclusion, a personal loan is better suited to help you meet any financial contingency if you are in the midst of a cash crunch.
 Personal loans are long-term financing options while credit cards are short-term financing options.
 Credit cards are ideal only if you can repay the cost of your purchases by the payment due date.

 As personal loans are repaid in Equated Monthly Installments, it is wise to maintain a low debt-to-income ratio wherein your EMI payments don’t exceed more than 50% of your income.
 A high debt-to-income ratio is a surefire way to default on your personal loan.
 The same is applicable to car loans, home loans, and education loans.

 How to apply for a personal loan?Before applying for a personal loan, check your personal loan eligibility so as to avoid rejection.
 Multiple loan rejections can negatively affect your credit score.
 Compare various personal loan offers across the top banks and choose one with the lowest interest rate and a suitable repayment period.
-Nowadays, you can apply for personal loans online with just a few clicks of your mouse from the comfort of your home.
+Nowadays, you can apply for personal loans online with just a few clicks of your mouse from the comfort of your home, check bankbazaar for personal loan.
 Just download the application form from the bank website, fill it up, and submit it along with the necessary documents such as identity proof, age proof, income proof, and address proof.
 The bank will verify your documents and process your personal loan application.
 Upon approval, the loan amount will be disbursed to your bank account within few hours.